 The Company plans to continue with its strategy of selective investing for strategic purposes for the foreseeable future.
-The goal of this strategy is to improve the Company's Economic Value Added (EVA(R)) under the program that commenced January 1, 2002.
+The goal of this strategy is to improve the Company's Economic Value Added (EV4(R)) under the program that commenced January 1, 2002.
 Under this program, the Company evaluates strategic investments based upon the investment's economic profit.
 EVA equals after-tax operating profits less a charge for the use of the capital employed to create those profits (only the service cost portion of defined benefit pension expense is included for EVA purposes).
 Therefore, value is created when a project or initiative produces a return above the cost of capital.
-In the first three months of 2005, seven of the Company's nine divisions improved their EVA from the comparable 2004 period.
+In the first six months of 2005, eight of the Company's nine divisions improved their EVA from the comparable 2004 period.

 The Company is committed to continue paying dividends to stockholders.
-The Company has increased the dividend rate for eleven consecutive years, and in February 2005, the Company paid its 219th consecutive quarterly cash dividend.
-In March 2005, the Company declared its 220th consecutive quarterly cash dividend.
-The Company also plans to continue paying down debt to the extent possible.
+The Company has increased the dividend rate for eleven consecutive years, and in May 2005, the Company paid its 220th consecutive quarterly cash dividend.
+In June 2005, the Company declared its 221st consecutive quarterly cash dividend.
 Additionally, the Company has authorization to repurchase up to one million of its shares through January 31, 2006.

 The Company's financial position and debt capacity should enable it to meet current and future requirements.
 As additional resources are needed, the Company should be able to obtain funds readily and at competitive costs.
-The Company is well-positioned and intends to continue investing strategically in high-return projects and acquisitions, reducing debt and paying cash dividends as a means to enhance stockholder value.
+The Company is well-positioned and intends to continue investing strategically in high-return projects and acquisitions, reducing debt to the extent possible and paying cash dividends as a means to enhance stockholder value.